Worst Unstable Points of a Hilbert Scheme: Introduction

-for some $p, \gamma\in\mathbb{N}$.(Theorem~\ref{constant}, Theorem~\ref{opt2}) Note that \eqref{goodsit} is always true when $r=2$.
-Hesselink stratification of a Hilbert scheme $\textup{Hilb}^{P}(\mathbb{P}^{r}_{k})$ depends on a choice of projective space $\mathbb{P}(\bigwedge^{Q(d)}S_{d})$.
-However, we show that the set of worst unstable Hilbert points remains unchanged for all but finitely many choices of $d$ when \eqref{goodsit} is true(Theorem~\ref{unchanged}).
-Furthermore, these worst unstable Hilbert points are Borel-fixed, so that it is possible to compute the Castelnuovo-Mumford regularity of worst unstable Hilbert points(Theorem~\ref{regularity}).
-We can see if worst unstable Hilbert points attain maximal regularity when \eqref{goodsit} holds.
-Also, we will compute some Donaldson-Futaki invariants of projective schemes represented by worst unstable points using the asymptotic behavior we have found.
-In this way, we will check that worst unstable point of Hilbert polynomial in the form \eqref{goodsit} is not K-stable if $\gamma\neq 1$.
-Compared with \cite[Section 2.3]{Donaldson}, it is a natural phenomenon.
+for some $p, \gamma\in\mathbb{N}$ (Theorem~\ref{constant}, Theorem~\ref{opt2}).
+Note that \eqref{goodsit} is always true when $r=2$.
+As we described above, we need to choose a Pl\"ucker embedding to define the Hesselink stratification of a Hilbert scheme $\textup{Hilb}^{P}(\mathbb{P}^{r}_{k})$.
+However, we will show that the set of all worst unstable Hilbert points with respect to $d$ remains unchanged for all but finitely many choices of $d$ when \eqref{goodsit} is true (Theorem~\ref{unchanged}).
+Furthermore, these worst unstable Hilbert points are Borel-fixed, so that it is possible to compute the Castelnuovo-Mumford regularity of an arbitrary worst unstable point of $\textup{Hilb}^{P}(\mathbb{P}_{k}^{r})$, which only depends on $r$ and $P$ (Theorem~\ref{regularity}).
+Under the condition \eqref{goodsit}, we will see that the Hilbert polynomial $P$ satisfies one of the following properties \begin{itemize} \item $r=2$ and $\gamma\neq 0$ \item $p\leq 2$ \end{itemize} if and only if a worst unstable Hilbert point of $\textup{Hilb}^{P}(\mathbb{P}_{k}^{r})$ attains the maximal regularity $g_{P}$ in the last paragraph of this paper.